The Indianapolis Rowing Center is a 501(c)3 not-for-profit organization. All donations are tax exempt.

 Summer 2016 - purchased a 2015 Vespoli VHP41 4x/-

-This year we are raising money for a much needed new 8 that will benefit both juniors and masters.
-Consider naming a seat after someone you want to honor with a gift of $1,550 or naming the boat for $15,000, but gifts of any amount will help us add this boat to our fleet.
+This year we are raising money for 2 quads and a double/pair that will benefit both juniors and masters.
+Consider naming a seat after someone you want to honor with a gift of $1,500 or naming the boat for $10,000, but gifts of any amount will help us add these boats to our fleet.